advancedAgritek-BB/coinTrader_Trainer/README.md

 ```bash
 python ml_trainer.py --swarm
 ```

+If the `swarm_sim` package is not installed, the CLI logs a warning and continues without that feature.

 The script searches for optimal LightGBM parameters during the simulation.
 Once complete, those values are passed into `train_regime_lgbm` so subsequent training runs start from the tuned configuration.